rowcased/rowcased.github.io/alternate_page.md

 ### 1. Solved 2,000 + challenges

+And since I learned from the ground up, the quality of code found on the website may vary.

 Here I put a piece of Python code for you to look at:

 ```python